Beethoven, Ludwig van |

 COMPOSER (GERMANY) |

-BORN 16 Dec 1770, Bonn, Nordrhein-Westfalen: Bonngasse 20 - DIED 26 Mar 1827, Wien: Schwarzspanierstrasse 15 GRAVE LOCATION Wien: Zentralfriedhof, Simmeringer Hauptstraße 234, Simmering (Gruppe 32 A, nummer 29) |
+BORN 16 Dec 1770, Bonn, Nordrhein-Westfalen: Bonngasse 20 - DIED 26 Mar 1827, Wien: Schwarzspanierstrasse 15 GRAVE LOCATION Wien: Zentralfriedhof, Simmeringer Hauptstraße 234, Simmering (Gruppe 32 A, Nummer 29) |

-Son of a singer of the Hofkappelle in Bonn.
-In 1790 he met Joseph Haydn in Bonn.
-Haydn became his teacher until 1794 and afterwards he was taught by Albrechtsberger and Salieri.
+Ludwig van Beethoven was the son of Johann van Beethoven, a singer of the Hofkappelle in Bonn.
+His grandfather was the musician Ludwig van Beethoven (1712-1773) from Mechelen, who had moved to Bonn.
+His first music teacher was his father and Franz Anton Ries taught him the violin.
+Christian Gottlob Neefe taught him composition and he collaborated with him as assistant organist from 1782.
+He often visited the Von Breuning family where he gave piano lessons to the children and was cared for by the widowed Frau von Breuning.
+Here he met the medical student Franz Wegeler who became a friend for life.
+In 1787 his mother died and in 1789 his father was fired from the Court because of his alcoholism.
+Late in 1790 Beethoven probably first met Joseph Haydn.
+In 1792 they met again in Bonn.
+Beethoven travelled to Vienna in November 1792 and Haydn became his teacher until 1794.
+Afterwards he was taught by Albrechtsberger and Salieri.
 In 1795 he gave his first public performance at the Burgtheater in Vienna.
-His close ties with noblemen soon enabled him to live as a free artist.
+His close ties with noble people soon enabled him to live as a free artist.
 He explored new musical paths with his symphonies and would influence a next generation of composers, among them Brahms.
 In 1794 he started having trouble hearing.
-After 1801 this became worse and by 1818 he was completely deaf.
-In 1815 he performed for the last time.
+In 1799 he was piano teacher to the daughters of Countess Anna Brunsvik.
+He fell in love with Josephine Brunsvik, but she married the much older Joseph Count Deym.
+After Deym's sudden death in 1804 and he continued to see her afterwards.
+After 1801 Beethoven's hearing problems worsened.
+He wanted to write a symphony based on Napoleon's career, but after Napoleon crowned himself emperor in 1804, he removed his name from the title page of the manuscript.
+When "Symphony No. 3" (also known as "Eroica") was performed in 1805 and it was seen as the end of Classicism and the beginning of Romanticism.
+He gave piano lessons to Archduke Rudolf of Austria, the son of Emperor Leopold II.
+He became friends with Rudolf, and they met until 1824.
+In 1808 Jérôme Bonaparte offered him a position as musical director in Kassel, but Archduke Rudolf, Prince Kinsky and Prince Lobkowitz managed to keep him in Vienna by offering him a substantial pension.
+In 1812 in Teplitz he wrote a long love letter to his 'immortal beloved' that he never sent to the recipient, whose identity is still unknown.
+Speculations have pointed at Antonie Brentano, Julie Guicciardi, Therese Malfatti and Josephine Brunsvik.
+In 1815 Beethoven performed for the last time.
+He never went completely deaf and in his last years he could still hear low tones and loud sounds.
 After his death in 1827 the actor Heinrich Anschütz read a funeral speech written by Franz Grillparzer.
 Beethoven was buried at the Währinger Friedhof in Vienna.
 When that was closed in 1888 his remains were moved to the Zentralfriedhof in Vienna.
-Family Mother: Beethoven, Maria Magdalena Related persons was pupil to Albrechtsberger, Johann Georg was a friend of Anschütz, Heinrich knew Benedict, Julius was admired by Boito, Arrigo was visited by Boucher, Alexandre was sculpted by Bourdelle, Antoine was teacher to Czerny, Carl met Goethe, Johann Wolfgang von has a connection with Grillparzer, Franz was admired by Hanslick, Eduard met Haydn, Joseph met Hiller, Ferdinand was a friend of Hummel, Johann Nepomuk has a connection with Kreutzer, Rodolphe knew Lachner, Franz von met Liszt, Franz has a connection with Mendelssohn-Bartholdy, Felix had work performed by Milder-Hauptmann, Anna was a friend of Reicha, Anton was pupil to Ries, Franz Anton was a friend of Röckel, Elisabeth was pupil to Salieri, Antonio was a friend of Spohr, Louis was visited by Stein, Matthäus Andreas was painted by Stieler, Joseph has a connection with Unger, Caroline knew Varnhagen von Ense, Karl-August was visited by Wieck, Friedrich was sculpted by Zumbusch, Kaspar, Ritter von Events |
+Family Mother: Beethoven, Maria Magdalena Related persons cooperated with Adamberger, Antonie was pupil of Albrechtsberger, Johann Georg was a friend of Anschütz, Heinrich knew Benedict, Julius was admired by Boito, Arrigo was visited by Boucher, Alexandre was sculpted by Bourdelle, Antoine was a friend of Brentano, Antonie knew Chézy, Helmina von was teacher of Czerny, Carl met Goethe, Johann Wolfgang von has a connection with Grillparzer, Franz was admired by Hanslick, Eduard met Haydn, Joseph met Hiller, Ferdinand was a friend of Hummel, Johann Nepomuk has a connection with Kreutzer, Rodolphe knew Lachner, Franz von met Liszt, Franz has a connection with Mendelssohn-Bartholdy, Felix had work performed by Milder-Hauptmann, Anna was a friend of Reicha, Anton was pupil of Ries, Franz Anton was a friend of Röckel, Elisabeth was pupil of Salieri, Antonio was a friend of Spohr, Louis was visited by Stein, Matthäus Andreas was painted by Stieler, Joseph was a friend of Streicher, Andreas was a friend of Streicher-Stein, Nanette has a connection with Unger, Caroline knew Varnhagen von Ense, Karl-August was visited by Wieck, Friedrich was sculpted by Zumbusch, Kaspar, Ritter von Events |

 21/11/1796 | Performance of Beethoven's "Ah, perfido" in Leipzig.
 The singer was Josefina Duskova.
 Beethoven had written it for her when he was in Prague.
 At that time she wasn't available and it was performed in Prague by Josephine Clary, to whom Beethoven dedicated the piece afterwards.
 [Duskova, Josefina] |